 Mold spores are a natural part of our indoor and outdoor environment.
 However, when it begins to grow, the mold may damage building materials and furnishings, as well as trigger health issues.
-Not all mold is toxic; however, many molds can contribute to poor health and must be abated in the same way.
+Not all mold is toxic mold; however, many molds can contribute to poor health and must be abated in the same way.

-To be clear, it's impossible to irradicate any mold completely since it's part of a natural environment.
+To be clear, it's impossible to eradicate any mold completely since it's part of a natural environment.
 Mold remediation is not a process that completely eliminates mold, but instead is a process of cleaning and restoring your home to normal conditions that keep mold under control.

-Mold requires three elements to grow: moisture, moderate temperatures, and a food source.
+Mold requires three elements to grow: moisture, moderate temperatures and a food source.
 Mold spores grow best when relative humidity exceeds 65 percent and the air temperature is above 75 degrees Fahrenheit.
 It feeds on cellulose-based materials such as wood and paper products, as well as cloth, such as cotton and linen.
 Mold also feeds on protein-based materials, such as leather and hair.

-Step 1: Locate the Source
+Locate the Source

 Identify all areas where mold is growing.
 Look under and behind furnishings and items stored on countertops, shelves or in cupboards.
-You might need to remove parts of building material to complete the inspection; look under flooring, sink cabinets, wallpaper, drywall, or baseboard.
+You might need to remove parts of building material to complete the inspection; look under flooring, sink cabinets, wallpaper, drywall or baseboard.

 Locate the moisture source.
-Depending on the location of the mold, check for plumbing leaks, roof leaks, ice dams, wet basements, yard run-off/flooding, condensation, and high humidity.
+Depending on the location of the mold, check for plumbing leaks, roof leaks, ice dams, wet basements, yard run-off/flooding, condensation and high humidity.
 Any moisture that is present will foster the growth of mold.

-Step 3: Control Moisture
+Control Moisture Problems

-- Repair leaking plumbing, roofing, foundations, sump pumps, or other sources of unwanted moisture.
+- Repair leaking plumbing, roofing, foundations, sump pumps or other sources of unwanted moisture.